syberside/Activatory/README.md

 - Arrays generating with customizable size: it is effortless for primitive types and require explicit registration for enums and complex types.
 - Support of recursive graphs (trees, linked lists and etc) with customizable recursion level.
 - Generic class instances generating with explicit factory registration.
-- Customization of ctor resolution: random, first, random named, factory, default.
+- Customization of ctor resolution: first defined, random, random named, random default.

 ## Roadmap
 This is my first Dart project and, actually, this is "pet-project".
 So there are no exact plans and etc.